HamzahFauzi/tacit-knowledge/Qudev/qopt/how-to.md

 Since the signal output uses an N-type female connector, we need an N-female to SMA adapter to connect it to the available SMA cable in the lab.
 Use the shortest possible SMA cable to minimize signal loss when connecting to the microwave coil or antenna.

+⚠️WARNING: If you want to connect the signal generator to the power amplifier, please make sure the rf input power does not exceed +5 dBm to prevent damage to the power amplifier!

 ### Mini-Circuit RF Power Amplifier (Model ZHL-16W-43-S+)

 ![Power Amplifier](../assets/PowerAmp.png)<br>